 As shown in Walt Disney financials, Laurene Powell Jobs Trust still owned 7.8% of the company’s stocks in 2016, corresponding to 128,301,176 shares.
 As of 2018, that information is missing, which tells us that Jobs’ wife sold part of those stocks.

 What about Apple Inc.?

-If we look back at the Apple Inc. Ownership structure in 2011 when Steve Jobs left us, we can see how many stocks he owned at the time:
+Suppose we look back at Apple Inc. Ownership structure in 2011, when Steve Jobs left us, we can see how many stocks he owned at the time:

 We don’t know how many stocks of Apple and Disney the trust run by Jobs’ wife owns.
 As the ownership has gone below the 5%, there is no obligation to file a report as a shareholder.

-That is why in Apple’s.
-Ownership you might not see Steve Jobs.
+That is why Apple’s ownership, you might not see Steve Jobs.

 Does Steve Wozniak still own Apple’s stocks?

 To understand Steve Wozniak’s position when it comes to money, it is worth recounting what he said at the Nordic Business Forum in Sweden, as reported by Investopedia: